CSCfi/csc-user-guide/docs/apps/openfoam.md

 #### Example batch job scipts for collated method usage on Mahti

-The example scripts for separate batch runs for decomposition, solver and reconstruction are in folder (`module load` command should have been given)
+The example scripts for separate batch runs for decomposition, solver and reconstruction are in the folder (`module load` command should have been given)

 ```bash
 $WM_PROJECT_INST_DIR/batch_script_examples